DhruvilATrivedi/RMDS_Competition_Team-5ACES/Results/README.md

-These are the csv for the complete project.
+These are the result csv for the complete project.